tsfrt/demo-application/README.md

 ```

 ### Reading Config from a k8s ConfigMap
 Another approach to storing configuration in Kubernetes is to use secrets.
-Secrets store sensitive values like username or password and connection strings.
+Secrets store sensitive values like username or password, and connection strings.
 Similar to ConfigMaps, we want a way of consuming secrets so that our application can use them.

 In this case we take a slightly different approach to consuming configuration exposed by secrets.
 We will choose to mount our secrets as a volume within our running container and point our application at the mounted path.